garlictech/workflows/README.md

 * Builds a container implementing your tests.
 It uses ```e2e/Dockerfile``` to build the test container.
 Installs the special dependencies in ```e2e/package.json```.
 * Mounts ```e2e/src``` folder and launches the container.
 * Inside the container, it starts a headless Chrome based Selenium server, then start the protractor that executes the tests.
+* You can add some test-specific dependencies to the local ```package.json``` file, they are installed before running the tests.
+* The protactor image pre-installs some test packages.
+Check them in the [Dockerfile of protractor](https://github.com/garlictech/docker-images/blob/master/protractor/Dockerfile]).

 The protractor is pre-configured inside the container.